Related Topics

 Below are four simple steps that can help you protect your heart and stay healthy as you age.

-Diabetes is a serious health condition that causes your body to under-produce and/or not use insulin in the right way.
+During the screening, your doctor may also provide you with tips and resources to improve your health, such as adjusting your eating habits.
+Keep in mind they may also suggest services Medicare doesn't cover (or that are offered more often than Medicare allows).
+This could mean extra out-of-pocket costs for you.
+Be sure to ask whether Medicare will pay for additional services. - Diabetes screening and management.
+Diabetes is a serious metabolic disorder that causes your body to under-produce and/or not use insulin in the right way.
 Over time, high blood glucose from diabetes can damage your blood vessels and the nerves that control your heart and blood vessels, increasing your risk of developing heart disease.

 The longer you have diabetes, the higher the chance you will develop heart disease.

-If you notice unexplained weight loss, increased urination, or blurry vision—or you start to feel more tired, hungry, or thirsty than usual—contact your doctor right away for your Medicare-covered screening.
-The good news is the steps you take to manage your diabetes also help to lower your chances of having heart disease or stroke.
+If you notice unexplained weight loss, increased urination, or blurry vision—or you start to feel more tired, hungry, or thirsty than usual—contact your doctor right away and ask about the Medicare-covered screening.

-Nearly 95% of older adults have at least one chronic condition, and nearly 80% have two or more.2 If you have a chronic condition like high blood pressure, high cholesterol, or diabetes, you significantly increase your risk of developing heart disease, along with many other conditions.
-Chronic Disease Self-Management Programs (CDSMP) are six-week long interactive workshops (online or in-person) that help attendees manage conditions, improve quality of life, and lower health care costs.
-To find a CDSMP in your community, contact your local Area Agency on Aging.
+The good news is the steps you take to manage your diabetes also help to lower your chances of having heart disease or stroke. - Chronic disease self-management.
+Nearly 93% of older adults have at least one chronic condition, and nearly 79% have two or more.2 If you have a chronic condition like high blood pressure, high cholesterol, or diabetes, you significantly increase your risk of developing heart disease, along with many other conditions.

-A great first step would be reducing your intake of processed foods and adding more fresh fruits and vegetables to your diet.
-To help you achieve this, Medicare covers a service called Medical Nutrition Therapy (MNT).
+To help maintain a heart-healthy diet, Medicare covers a service called Medical Nutrition Therapy (MNT).
 With MNT, a registered dietician or qualified nutrition professional provides nutritional assessment, one-on-one counseling, and group counseling services to eligible Medicare beneficiaries.
 You'll receive expert advice on what to eat (and what to avoid) and learn how various foods can impact your heart and overall health.

 Smoking is another lifestyle habit that increases your risk of heart disease and other chronic conditions by damaging your blood vessels.
 Medicare offers eight in-person smoking cessation sessions a year to help beneficiaries quit smoking.
+There's no cost under Medicare Part B as long as you visit a provider who accepts Medicare assignment.Â

 Sources